 Of course, bosses shouldn’t be expected to coddle employees who make mistakes, especially when those errors recur.
-However, sensible managers realize that their reports are human beings, and that humans sometimes slip up and don’t accomplish what their supervisors expect.
+However, sensible managers realize that humans sometimes slip up and don’t accomplish what their supervisors expect.
 The way that your boss chooses to handle her employees’ shortcomings communicates a great deal about the company as a whole.

 If your manager calls you in for a meeting and expresses her concerns and the negative outcome of your mistake in direct terms, but also focuses on how to fix the problem and prevent it from happening again, then that proves that you’re working for someone with a reasonable outlook.
 But if your manager instead tries to make the work-related failure into a reflection on your personal character and refuses to discuss consequences and future actions in a measured and realistic manner, then you’ll know that you work in an environment that lacks a logical perspective on mistakes, and you can act accordingly.

-Viewing failure as a launching pad for improvements and an inspiration for upping your own work game helps us stay motivated and keeps us moving forward rather than falling into a pit of static discouragement.
-Need a bit of refocus assistance?
+Viewing failure as a launching pad for improvements and inspiration for upping your own work game helps us stay motivated and keeps us moving forward rather than falling into a pit of static discouragement.
+Need a bit of refocusing assistance?
 Try these two strategies:

 In a Forbes article about the importance of failure, executive coach Dr. Sam Collins tells readers that she “heartily recommends routine failing.
 It means you are actually active, doing something, moving forward.
 Too often, we buy into what society says, or what the past has shown us, will work or not work.
 When we do that, we limit ourselves, and we impede our ability to make big things happen.”